 Instructors: Bill Muir and Bruce Walsh

-Assumes the material in Modules 1, 5 and 8.
-Provides a foundation for modules 14, 15 and 23.
+Module description: Assumes the material in Modules 1, 5 and 8.
+Provides a foundation for Modules 14, 15 and 23.
 Quantitative Genetics is the analysis of complex characters where both genetic and environment factors contribute to trait variation.
 Since this includes most traits of interest, such as disease susceptibility, crop yield, and all microarray data, a working knowledge of quantitative genetics is critical in diverse fields from plant and animal breeding, human genetics, genomics, to ecology and evolutionary biology.
 The course will cover the basics of quantitative genetics including: Fishers variance decomposition, covariance between relatives, heritability, inbreeding and crossbreeding, and response to selection.
 Also an introduction to advanced topics such as: Mixed Models, BLUP, QTL mapping; correlated characters; and the multivariate response to selection.
+Assumes the material in Module 1, Probability and Statistical Inference, and Module 5, Regression and Analysis of Variance.
 Background reading: Lynch, M. and Walsh, B., 1998.
 Genetics and analysis of quantitative traits.
 Sinauer Associates.

 Module 11: Genetic Epidemiology